ibm-ecosystem-engineering/Watson-NLP/access/README.md

 pip install watson-nlp-runtime-client
 ```
 ## Model Packager
 This tool is used to package custom trained models into container images in the same way as are the Watson NLP pretrained models.
+It is stored on public [PyPI](https://pypi.org/).
 ```
 pip install watson-embed-model-packager
 ```